‘Y&R’ Spoilers: Three Explosive Secrets, Abby Shocked, And The Baby’s Gender Revealed

 — Young and Restless (@YandR_CBS) August 31, 2017

-Y&R spoilers reveal she is going to find out everyone kept a huge secret from her -Victor’s involvement with (Chloe Elizabeth Hendrickson).
+Y&R spoilers reveal that she is going to find out everyone kept a huge secret from her — Victor’s involvement with Chloe (Elizabeth Hendrickson).
 The Newman clan is not in a good place.
-Spoilers tease the war between Nick and Victor is far from over.
+Spoilers tease that the war between Nick and Victor is far from over.

 Victor alienated his family members when they realized he played a significant role in Adam’s death.
-Spoilers reveal the Newman clan will face more trouble in the upcoming weeks.
+Spoilers reveal that the Newman clan will face more trouble in the upcoming weeks.
 Everyone agreed to keep things quiet, and every Newman knows all about it except for Abby.
-Young and the Restless spoilers hint Abby will find out her family has been keeping a big secret from her, and this is going to be such a huge blow.
+Young and the Restless spoilers hint that Abby will find out her family has been keeping a big secret from her, and this is going to be such a huge blow.
 She already thinks she is an outsider, realizing that no one offered her the classified information every Newman knows will destroy her.

 Family Secrets

 Young and the Restless spoilers suggest career, love, and family problems are going to ambush Abby in the upcoming weeks.
-Her Newman side of the family won’t be the only problem, she is also going to discover another huge shocker.
-Y&R spoilers from Celeb Dirty Laundry hint Ashley (Eileen Davidson) will work with Dina to keep the truth from Abby.
-However, there are some things which the Abbotts can’t control.
-Spoilers reveal Abby will learn she’s not an Abbott either.
+Her Newman side of the family won’t be the only problem; she is also going to discover another huge shocker.
+Y&R spoilers from Celeb Dirty Laundry hint that Ashley (Eileen Davidson) will work with Dina to keep the truth from Abby.
+However, there are some things that the Abbotts can’t control.
+Spoilers reveal that Abby will learn she’s not an Abbott either.
 With all of these issues ahead of her, Y&R spoilers hint a tough week ahead for Abby.

 More Y&R Spoilers